 By using the NIST framework to examine the necessary steps for an IR plan, it should be clear that every phase is necessary for strong response.
 Unfortunately, most incident response vendors concentrate on Phase 3—Containment, Eradication & Recovery—with little or no support through other phases.
 This is especially true for platforms that narrowly focus on automation and orchestration, with playbooks that offer little more than triggering simple remediation actions.

-D3’s platform is uniquely built to be a full-lifecycle solution.
+D3’s SOAR platform is uniquely built to be a full-lifecycle solution.
 Our platform combines powerful automation with comprehensive incident response and case management.
 D3 guides and facilitates your response efforts from the moment of detection, all the way through to post-incident root cause analysis.
-To learn more about what you can get out of an IRP, check out our Incident Response Buyer’s Guide, or schedule a demo with one of our experts to see the platform in action.
+To learn more about how Smart SOAR can help you standardize your processes, check out our whitepapers on the top SOAR playbooks for 2022 and 2023 or schedule a demo with one of our experts to see the platform in action.